 These objectives are achieved through various planning efforts, ordinance enforcement, construction of new storm water management systems, and maintenance of existing systems.
 The Village maintains 55.07 miles of storm sewer mains, 766 manholes, and 136 outfalls.
 The department is in the process of accurately inventorying the number of catch basins and leads.
 Each year the Village cleans the catch basins, inspects the outfalls, and makes repairs to the system.
-The Village also sweeps 114.5 curb miles of streets twice per month between April and November each year.
+The Village also sweeps 114.5 curb miles of streets once per month between April and November each year.

 Heavy rainfall events can significantly impact the quality of local surface waters, and increase the rates of Inflow and Infiltration if a community implements poor storm water management practices.
 The Department of Public Works handles the construction and maintenance of new and existing storm water management systems that meet state and federal water quality regulations, but the performance of these systems is extremely dependent on the community practicing safe disposal of waste and hazardous materials and the development of land with a consideration for Best Management Practices.